 Vanderbilt is committed to equal opportunity and access for people with disabilities.
 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, Vanderbilt does not exclude qualified persons with disabilities from participating in employment opportunities and University programs and activities.

 It is important that Vanderbilt University faculty, staff, and students enjoy an environment free from implicit and explicit behavior used to control, influence, or affect the well-being of any member of our community.
-Harassment of any individual based on sex, race, color, religion, national origin, age, or disability is unacceptable and grounds for disciplinary action, and also constitutes a violation of federal law.
-Equally unacceptable within the University is the harassment of any individual on the basis of sexual orientation.
+Harassment of any individual based on race, sex, sexual orientation, color, religion, national or ethnic origin, age, disability, military status, or genetic information is unacceptable and grounds for disciplinary action, and also constitutes a violation of federal or state law.
+Equally unacceptable within the University is the harassment of any individual on the basis of gender identity or gender expression.

 1. Sexual Harassment

 Sexual harassment is a form of sex discrimination.
 It is illegal under state and federal law and is a violation of University policy.